Virtual Clinic Videos

 their type, and potential delivery locations.
 The system

-generates moves of appropriate cars to appropriate
+generates moves of appropriate cars to appropriate destinations,

-destinations, attempting to avoid repetitious activity.
-The
+attempting to avoid repetitious activity.
+The clinic describes

-addresses JMRI Operations.
+Operations.
 View Clinic

 Introduction to Model Railroad Operations — Marshall